 - a.
 A driver or driver applicant who has engaged in prohibited conduct shall be provided a listing of SAPs readily available to the driver or applicant and acceptable to the school district. - b.
 If the school district offers a driver an opportunity to return to a DOT safety-sensitive duty following a violation, the driver must be evaluated by an SAP and the driver is required to successfully comply with the SAP's evaluation recommendations (education, treatment, follow-up evaluation(s), and/or ongoing services).
-The - school district is not required to provide an SAP evaluation or any subsequent recommended education or treatment. - c.
+The school district is not required to provide an SAP evaluation or any subsequent recommended education or treatment. - b.
+The school district will offer a driver an opportunity to return to a DOT safety-sensitive duty following an employee's first positive test result on a confirmatory test if no reasons independent of the first test result for discharge exist.
+Otherwise, the school district may choose, but is not required, to provide an SAP evaluation or any subsequent recommended education or treatment.] - c.
 Drivers are responsible for payment for SAP evaluations and services unless a collective bargaining agreement or employee benefit plan provides otherwise. - d.
 Drivers who engage in prohibited conduct also are required to comply with follow-up testing requirements.